The Sports Law Review: Finland

 i Mandatory provisions

-Essential labour regulations in Finland are the Employment Contracts Act (55/2001) and the Working Hours Act (872/2019), which entered into force on 1 January 2020.
+Essential labour regulations in Finland are the Employment Contracts Act (55/2001) and the Working Hours Act (872/2019).
 The characteristics of an employment agreement are that one person (the employee) carries out work for another (the employer) under the supervision and management of the employer, from which work the direct benefit goes to the employer, and from which work the employee receives financial compensation.
 If these requirements are fulfilled, labour legislation sets the minimum level for the conditions of employment.

 On the basis that the requirement for performing work under someone's supervision is usually absent in their relationships with their clubs, coaches or sports associations, individual athletes are usually not considered to be employees.
 However, it has been well established through a number of court decisions that players of team sports, when they receive remuneration for their performance, are deemed employees of their respective clubs.